-Sector Department Planners; Discussions/commenting on inputs from consultants or other specialists; Office of the Premier.
-Comment on technical aspects of sector plans; Information assimilation and dissemination on regional development planning issues. , , , , , , , , , , , , , , , , , , , These are working Chaired by the relevant Manager from the Department Provision of terms of reference for the various planning activities; · · • Frovision of terms of reference for the various planning activities, committees established in responsible for the Key Focus area under consideration Facilitate discussions and resolution of issues pertinent to specific Municipal Key Focus Areas and တ္ထ terms of the Municipal Key Comprises of: objectives; LED Working Groups Focus Areas to harness ■ Municipal Officials; Consider and make content recommendations items submitted; Jg G the strategic and Sector Departments; Facilitate discussion of pertinent issues affecting government and stakeholders; orki implementation-oriented ■ Business; Makes methodology and content recommendations on the Municipal planning processes; M C nature of the IDP. ■ Labour; Commissioning of research studies where applicable: \exists Civil Society; Consideration and commenting on inputs from sub-committees, study teams and consultants; and / dOI ■ Interest groups.
-Consideration and commenting Inputs from Provincial sector departments and support providers Processes, summaries and document outputs.
+Sector Department Planners;Office of the Premier.
+Discussions/commenting on inputs from consultants or other specialists; Comment on technical aspects of sector plans; Information assimilation and dissemination on regional development planning issues.
+These are working committees established in terms of the Municipal Key Focus Areas to harness the strategic and implementation-oriented nature of the IDP. responsible for the Key Focus area under consideration Comprises of: Provision of terms of reference for the various planning activities; Facilitate discussions and resolution of issues pertinent to specific Municipal Key Focus Areas and objectives; Consider and make content recommendations items submitted; Facilitate discussion of pertinent issues affecting government and stakeholders; Makes methodology and content recommendations on the Municipal planning processes; Commissioning of research studies where applicable: Consideration and commenting on inputs from sub-committees, study teams and consultants; and Consideration and commenting Inputs from Provincial sector departments and support providers